MET-OM/dnora/docs/index.rst

 Dependencies
 =====================================
-1. Installation of SWAN.
+1. Installation of **SWAN**.
 The latest SWAN version can be downloaded from https://sourceforge.net/projects/swanmodel/files/swan/.
 The installation procedure can be found in: https://swanmodel.sourceforge.io/online_doc/swanimp/node4.html

-2. Installation of SWASH.
+2. Installation of **SWASH**.
 The latest SWASH version can be downloaded from https://sourceforge.net/projects/swash/.
 The installation procedure can be found in: https://swash.sourceforge.io/online_doc/swashimp/node4.html

 To run the models within dnora, the paths, where the models are installed, need to be defined in .bashrc, e.g., ::